UCL/git-novice/_episodes/05-history.md

 >
 >  git checkout -b <new-branch-name>
 >
-> HEAD is now at f22b25e Start notes on Mars as a base
+> HEAD is now at f22b25e Create a template for recipe
 > ~~~
 > {: .error}
 >